-Notwithstanding all of the above, what is that the writer proffers as an alternative?
-He suggests vulnerability, excessive openness, dependence upon an external power that, to all intents and purposes, cannot really be known, and a lack of understanding or ability to provide explanations.
-Are these qualities and characteristics able even to operate at the level of personal relationships, never-mind on an international scale.
+Notwithstanding all of the above, what is it that the writer proffers as an alternative?
+He suggests vulnerability, excessive openness, a dependence upon an external power that, to all intents and purposes, cannot really be known, and a lack of understanding or ability to provide explanations.
+Are these qualities and characteristics able to operate at the level of even personal relationships, never-mind on an international scale?

-It would seem to me that if this is the suggested answer to the human condition, then it will remain an answer to be discussed primarily within philosophy and mythology, rather than believed in and practiced within the common-place and complexities of the world in which we live.
+It would seem to me that if this is the suggested answer to the human condition, then it will remain an answer to be discussed within philosophy and mythology rather than believed in and practiced within the complexities of the world in which we live.

 It would seem that the question of who and what is “God” is one that is as complex to answer now as it ever has been…..!